+There almost nothing as annoying as a garage door frozen shut.
+We are in the cold and frozen NW, where 80% of the time the temps are low and the clouds wont stop being full.
+As long as it keeps Washington & Oregon green and beautiful, It can also effect your garage door performance.
 It’s about that time of year again when we roll out the holiday decorations and embrace the festivities.
-‘Tis the season of giving and enjoying the warmth of our loved ones.
+It’s the season of giving and enjoying the warmth of our loved ones.
 However, the wintertime is far from warm.
 Along with the holidays comes the dreadful cold weather we all would rather deal without.

 This unforgiving snowy weather can have many bothersome effects.
 Not only do you have to deal with icy roads all the time, but plumbing issues can surface, and your garage door might freeze shut.
 Luckily, if you face the latter, you can follow our guide below to help prevent your garage door from being frozen shut and unfreeze your appliance.